Written by Robert Reneau

 Over the course of the hour and half-long film we get car chases, fight scenes and shoot-outs galore, with tons of witty one-liners, everything you could ask for in such a film.
 And it all comes down to big climax, where Jackson and Delleplane fight one on one.
 And I have to say that while Craig T. Nelson is a very good actor and gives off a formidable presence in his role, he’s not an “action star.”
 So there’s very clearly a stunt-double being used when he’s engaging Weathers in a martial arts battle, and it’s somewhat distracting.

-Apparently the rights to the film got sold soon after it’s release, which held up any further development, but even if this didn’t lead to an Action Jackson film franchise, Weathers still should have gotten bigger roles after this.
-I mean, Action Jackson made more than Steven Seagal’s first film, Above The Law, which came out that same year (and also featured Sharon Stone), but that was enought to launch Seagal’s career.
+Apparently the rights to the film got sold soon after it’s release, which held up any further development on a possible sequel, but even if this didn’t lead to an Action Jackson film franchise, Weathers still should have gotten bigger roles after this.
+I mean, Action Jackson made more than Steven Seagal’s first film, Above The Law, which came out that same year (and also featured Sharon Stone), but that was enough to launch Seagal’s career.
 Also that same year Arnold Schwarzenegger co-starred with Jim Belushi in Red Heat, which only made $15 million more than Action Jackson, definitely a disppointment compared to his earlier films, but it didn’t stop his career momentum.

 But Hollywood is what it is, and while things are better for Black actors now, it was much harder back then.
 And Carl Weathers has a long list of credits on his IMDB, so he’s been working.
 But I still can’t help but imagine what if he’d just been given a few more opportunities?